 TikTok moves privacy oversight of European users to Dublin

-Company is to provide details of the type of information it collects, how the data is used and with whom it is shared

-TikTok has notched up around 1 billion users since it was established more than three years ago.
+TikTok has notched up about 1 billion users since it was established more than three years ago.

 TikTok is moving responsibility for safeguarding the privacy of its European users to its Irish and UK entities, the social media company confirmed on Monday.